 Growing the breeding industry in Virginia is of critical importance to Virginia's horse racing and agricultural industries.
 Financial incentives to owners and breeders of Virginia-bred horses are paid to encourage more horse owners and breeders to locate and remain in the Commonwealth.
-The amount distributed to the owners and breeders as well as the number of awards decreased in calendar year 2016 primarily due to a decline in the amount of wagering which took place at the racetracks and satellite wagering facilities.
+The amount distributed to the owners and breeders as well as the number of awards decreased slightly in calendar year 2018 primarily due to a decline in the amount of wagering which took place at the racetracks and satellite wagering facilities, but should be increasing due to the opening of additional satellite wagering facilities.

 Public protection and safety of horses is a high priority of the agency.
-Those directly involved in racing that may affect the outcome of a race are tested for prohibited substances.
+Those directly involved in racing that may affect the outcome of a race may be tested for prohibited substances.
 VRC also collects samples from selected horses for drug testing.
-The number of tests performed on horses decreased in calendar year 2016 because of fewer live race days than in prior years.
+The number of tests performed on horses increased in calendar year 2018 because of more live race days than in prior years.
 The Commonwealth and its localities hosting satellite wagering facilities and racetracks currently share in the tax revenue derived from pari-mutuel wagering.
 By growing the industry, more revenue will be available to the Commonwealth and local governments.
-Unfortunately, the amount of tax revenue has declined over the past eight years due to the economy, fewer live race days, and a dispute between Colonial Downs and the horsemen, which resulted in Colonial Downs turning in its licenses to operate a racetrack, satellite wagering facilities, and its own advanced deposit wagering system known as EZ Horseplay.
-The cost of each permit issued remained constant for fiscal year 2016 and VRC made reductions to its full-time and part-time permitting staff thus reducing its costs with no adverse affect on productivity or customer service.
-The number of permits issued has declined which is the reason why the cost of each permit issued has remained constant despite the reduction of the agency's permitting costs.
+Although the amount of tax revenue has declined over the past eight years due to the economy, fewer live race days, and a dispute between Colonial Downs and the horsemen, which resulted in Colonial Downs turning in its licenses to operate a racetrack, satellite wagering facilities, and its own advanced deposit wagering system known as EZ Horseplay, this has increased recently due to the wagering at the satellite wagering facilities operated by the Virginia Equine Alliance.
+The cost of each permit issued increased marginally for fiscal year 2018.
+The number of permits issued declined and the agency's permitting costs went up, and therefore the cost per permit increased.